-Brown rot is a fungal disease of stone fruits, such as nectarine, peach, apricot, cherry, plum, prune and almond trees.
-It is caused by the Monilinia fructicola fungus.
+Brown rot is a fungal disease of stone fruits, such as nectarine, peach, apricot, cherry, plum, prune, and almond trees.

 Brown rot identification

-Brown rot appears as brown, withed blossoms (blossom blight), cankers, and rotten fruit.
-Infected twigs may also display brown, sunken areas that ooze a sticky brown goo that contains millions of fungal spores.
-Fruit mummies can contain even more potential infestations.
+Brown rot appears as brown, withered blossoms (blossom blight), cankers, and rotten fruit.
+Infected twigs may also display brown, sunken areas that ooze a sticky brown goo that contains millions of fungal spores of Monilinia fructicola.
+Fruit mummies hold even more potential infestations.

 Brown rot control